 - What system?
 You could opt for a bookkeeping programme like Quickbooks, Sage or Kashflow.
 Or, if your finances are straightforward you could choose to just use a simple excel database.
 Finance software can take a little time to learn and understand, but can help by generating formatted invoices and a range of reports.
 Before you buy, look for trials or see if you can see someone else using the system.

 - Your financial support.
 Don’t try to do your business finances alone.
 Develop a support network early on to help prevent problems.
 Ask your local enterprise agency for help: mine supplied me with a range of excel spreadsheets set up for me.
 Talk to local bookkeepers and accountants to see what they offer and the associated cost.
 Surprisingly, the Inland Revenue is very helpful to start ups too.
 An adviser can explain what you can claim against tax, which will save you lots in the long run.
+Visit wimgo to learn how fractional cfo services can help your business become financially stable.

 - Check your responsibilities.
 You need to let the Inland Revenue know you are starting a self employed business of ANY sort within 3 months of starting.
 You may need to pay tax: I use internet savings accounts to set aside money each month so I always have money for tax.
 Be warned – you may be asked to pay some tax IN ADVANCE once you have submitted your first year’s tax return.